yoonka/unigrid/README.md

 * **item** - The _item_ property of the context object, contains the item from the input data that is to be shown in the current row.
 * **cell** - The value of the property of the _item_ object in the context specified in the cell definition as a _string_ or _show_ property of the object that defines the cell.

-The only exception is the cell used to render the type _empty_, in which those properties are not available (since it only renders an empty tag).

 ##Usage